 - Artificial light, blue light at night and disrupted circadian rhythms lower melatonin levels, which have been linked to an increased risk of breast cancer and other cancers.

-- Never store your cell phone in your bra.
+- Never store your cell phone underneath your bra strap or near your chest area.
 Studies have shown if done over a 10 year period in the same area, focal cancer will result in those cells in women under 40 years old with no family history of breast cancer.

-- Rule out heavy metal body burdens, underlying viruses, mycotoxins, leaky gut, and underlying infections (Candida overgrowth, bacterial, fungal, yeast, parasites, SIBO, H. pylori and hidden dental infections.)
+- Rule out heavy metal toxicity, underlying viruses, mold mycotoxins, leaky gut, and underlying infections (Candida overgrowth, bacterial, fungal, yeast, parasites, SIBO, H. pylori, Lyme and hidden dental infections.)
 GI infections, hidden infections in the mouth and dysbiosis are common sources of inflammation in breast cancer patients.

 - Evaluate and treat thyroid dysfunction.

-- Autoimmune thyroid disorders, Hashimoto’s account, to a large extent for the increased prevalence of thyroid disorders among breast cancer patients.
+- Autoimmune thyroid disorders and Hashimoto’s thyroiditis account for a large extent for the increased prevalence of thyroid disorders among breast cancer patients.

 - Dental infections and infected root canals.
 Root canals are a major cause of suppressed immunity and they can increase your risk of cancer.
 Dr. Thomas Rau, who runs the Paracelsus Clinic (cancer clinic since 1958) in Switzerland recently checked the records of the last 150 breast cancer patients treated in his clinic.
 He found that 147 of them (98%) had one or more root canal teeth on the same meridian as the original breast cancer tumor.

 - Go braless occasionally.
 Tight bras restrict the flow of lymph within the breasts resulting in fluid and toxin accumulation.
 This can lead to cysts, pain, congested lymph, and toxic buildup in the tissue.